IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/creative_process.md

 The key to your research is a proliferation of references on your subject, particularly interviews, sketchbooks, notebooks, and/or journals or other reflective writing which can give your team insights into the research and design processes of your subject.

-###Research Paper
+###Annotated Bibliography

-You will write a research paper as a team.
+You will write an annotated bibliography as a team.
 I recommend using google docs to collaboratively write.

-Research Paper Guidelines:

-The paper should be typed in 12-point font, double-spaced with 1 inch margins and 10 pages in length.
-Cite all references in MLA format.
-Works cited should be listed as such or as endnotes.
-Include any images, illustrations, or diagrams at the end of the paper (not counted towards the 10 pages) and reference them accordingly as “Fig. 1” (and so on).
+Using [Purdue OWL Annotated Bibliography Guidelines](https://owl.english.purdue.edu/owl/resource/614/01/), summarize, assess, and reflect.

 * The Wikipedia Disclaimer: Nowadays, wikipedia is often the starting point for research – it’s quick, easy, and provides an acceptable overview of many subjects.
 However, for serious, sustained research Wikipedia should not be relied upon as a primary source.
 Use Wikipedia to familiarize yourself with your subject and to locate other sources for further research.